 Whenever I’m asked in interviews what got me into writing about morning routines, and eventually publishing a book on the subject, I tell them that the catalyst was reading The Power of Habit for the first time, over seven years ago.
 If you want to know how you can form new healthy habits, and break unhealthy ones, pick up this book.

 Team of Rivals: Doris Kearns Goodwin (754 Pages)

 I read a lot of long historical biographies.
-While the vast majority of them are a joy to read, few can be labelled as life-changing, which is why I made a conscious choice not to include any in this list—except for Team of Rivals.
+While the vast majority of them are a joy to read, few can be called life-changing, which is why I made a conscious choice to only include two in this list.
 Honestly, you will not regret picking up anything by Kearns Goodwin, with honorable mentions also going out to the work of David McCullough and Walter Isaacson.